Ahmed-Aladl/Medical-Image-Reporting/README.md

-# On the Automatic Generation of Medical Imaging Reports.
+# On the Automatic Generation of Medical Imaging Reports
 <B> CheXNet </B> is a powerful vision-language pre-training model capable of handling image-captioning tasks efficiently.
 This project utilizes the <B> MIMIC-CXR </B> Dataset for generating captions from Radiology X-ray images, specifically applying <B> CheXNet </B> with the <B> Transformer decoder </B>.
 <hr>